 These institutional training grants are directed toward training at the chemistry-biology interface, with a focus on the mechanistic and synthetic chemistry aspects of the interface.

-The central idea and the defining element of the training program is to produce a cadre of chemists who have also received significant training in biology and of biologists who have also received significant training in chemistry, without sacrificing in-depth training in a core discipline.
-There are various means for accomplishing the cross-training, such as core courses, rotations and common seminars.
-A major goal of the program is to create a group of chemists and biologists who can speak the same language and thereby function effectively in multidisciplinary teams.
+The central goal of this training program is to produce a cadre of chemists who have also received significant training in biology and of biologists who have also received significant training in chemistry, without sacrificing in-depth training in their core discipline.
+NIGMS expects this program to train a group of chemists and biologists who can speak the same language and thereby function effectively in multidisciplinary teams.

 The CBI program is expected to not only attract organic chemists to multidisciplinary training, but also analytical, inorganic, and physical chemists as well.
 Programs may also include chemical engineers.
 Students from a wide variety of biological disciplines participate, including those in biochemistry, molecular biology, cell biology, and pharmacology.
 Programs must be open to both chemistry and biology students and significant cross-training is expected to take place for students from both of these disciplines.
 It is important that a program have clear expectations and measurables for students and faculty.